nghttp2/nghttp2/doc/nghttpx.1.rst

     script  file  which  is  invoked when  this  pattern  is matched.
 All backends which share the same pattern must have the same mruby path.

+    "read-timeout=<DURATION>" and "write-timeout=<DURATION>"
+    parameters  specify the  read and  write timeout  of the backend connection  when this  pattern is  matched.
+All backends which share the same pattern must have the same timeouts.
+If these timeouts  are entirely omitted for a pattern,            :option:`--backend-read-timeout`           and
+    :option:`--backend-write-timeout` are used.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special